openpilotkr/openpilot_bak/README.md

  - Device(Function Name: Explanation)
    - Driving Camera: You can preview/unview Openpilot Driving Camera.
  - Network(Function Name: Explanation)
-   - HotSpot on Boot: Turned Hotspot on when boot. (reboot required)
+   - HotSpot on Boot: Turn on Hotspot when boot. (reboot required)
    - Use Legacy SSH Key: Use old ssh key access(below 0.8.2). (no reboot required)
  - Toggles(Function Name: Explanation)
-   - Enable Lane selector Mode: Show a button on driving screen including LaneMode/LaneLess/AUTO.
-AUTO mode is automatically switched by a condition of lane recongnition. (no reboot required)
+   - Enable Lane selector Mode: Show a lane mode button on driving screen Laneline/LaneLess/AUTO.
+AUTO will automatically switch based on presents of lane marker. (no reboot required)
-   - Enable Driver Monitoring: On/Off driver monitoring for the EON without filterless IR camera or Someone cannot use front cam due to uncertain reasons.(reboot required)
+   - Enable Driver Monitoring: On/Off driver monitoring for the EON without filterless IR camera or Someone cannot use front cam due to certain reasons.(reboot required)
-   - Enable Driving Log Record: Record driving logs to Local, not happen upload to server(reboot required)
+   - Enable Driving Log Record: Record driving logs to Local, not to online server. (reboot required)
-   - Enable Sending Log to Server: Enable uploader to upload to server(reboot required)
+   - Enable Sending Log to Server: Enable log upload to online server. (reboot required)
    - Use Comma Stock UI: this use original Comma's UI.
-Also this can be applied on driving screen in realtime(click MaxSpeed box at top-left corner). (no reboot required)
+Also this can be applied on driving screen in realtime (click MaxSpeed box at top-left corner). (no reboot required)
  - Software(Function Name: Explanation)
-   - Check for Updates: You can confirm new commits of your fork and also you can update it.
+   - Check for Updates: You can confirm new commits of your fork, press ok will update and reboot.(like git pull).
    - Commit(Local/Remote): Commit name of local(EON) and Remote.(run once when boot in manager.py, search gitcommit.sh at the file, internet connection required)
    - Git Pull On Boot: run 'git pull' command when boot.
    - Load Preset/Save Preset: Load your Parameters or Save Your Parameters. located /data/preset1 or /data/preset2.
-This function can save/load your settings of Menu)
+This function can save/load your settings)
-   - Parameter Init: Retrieve you Changes of Menu to initial values.
+   - Parameter Init: Remove your settings changes and restore initial values.
-   - Git Reset: Remove your local changes and inintalize to the first status of the branch.
+   - Git Reset: Remove your local changes and inintalize to the original status of the branch.
-   - Cancel Git Pull: Move one step back if git pull is not satisfied.
+   - Cancel Git Pull: Move back to previous version of fork if last update is not desired.
    - Panda Flashing: Run Panda flashing command manually.
 Basically this is not necessary on normal operation.
    - Change Repo/Branch: You can install others fork/branch thru typing Git ID, Git Repository, Git Branch.
  - UserMenu(Function Name: Explanation)
-   - EON AutoShutdown: At Car ignition off, the device will be shutdown after the time.
+   - EON AutoShutdown: When car ignition is turned off, the device will be shutdown after the set time.
-   - EON ForceShutdown: The device will be shutdown by force at offroad status anyway in the time.
+   - EON ForceShutdown: The device will be shutdown by force at offroad status after set time.
    - EON Volume Control(%): set device volume manually.
-   - EON Brightness Control(%): set device brightness automatically/manually.
+   - EON Brightness Control(%): set device brightness automatically or manually.
-   - EON SCR Off Timer: The screen brigntess will be dark or blank after that time on driving.
+   - EON SCR Off Timer: The Brightness at SCR Off(%) will be in effect after set time when driving.
-   - Brightness at SCR Off(%): If you use the function(EON SCR Off Timer), you can choose a level of the brightness.
+   - Brightness at SCR Off(%): Work with (EON SCR Off Timer) setting, set screen brightness level %.
-   - EON Detach Alert Sound: None/KOR/ENG, Turn this on to notify when your car ignition off.
-Purpose of this, to protect your device away from Sun when you forgot.
+   - EON Detach Alert Sound: None/KOR/ENG, Will play alert sound when your car ignition is turned off.
+Can be used as a reminder to        remove device from mount to protect from sun, theft, etc in case you forgot.
-   - Enable Battery Charging Control: battery charging control btw min and max of your setting
+   - Enable Battery Charging Control: battery charging control, min and max eon battery setting, not applicable for batteryless unit.
-   - Use Auto Screen Record: Screen Record works automatically. at stop, the screen record off, at departure, the screen record on
+   - Use Auto Screen Record: At departure, screen recording starts automatically, when vehicle is stationary, screen recording stop.
-   - Number of Recorded Files: Count of files you want to record.
+   - Number of Recorded Files: Max mp4 files that will be recorded before oldest file is overwritten. (to prevent device storage full)
-   - Recording Quality: Low/Mid/High/U-High, changed the resolution and bitrate.
+   - Recording Quality: Low/Mid/High/U-High, Video quality of recordings.
-   - Delete All Recorded Files: /sdcard/videos
+   - Delete All Recorded Files: from device /sdcard/videos
-   - Delete All Driving Logs: /sdcard/realdata
+   - Delete All Driving Logs: from device/sdcard/realdata
    - Driver Monitoring Mode: Defalut/Unsleep, Default is Comma's.
-If you choose Unsleep, this will alert warning faster than Comma's one.
-You can switch the Mode in driving screen in realtime(touch monitoring face at bottom-left corner), clear back is Default Mode.
-Light green back is Unsleep Mode.(no reboot required)
+If you choose Unsleep, dm will be more sensitive than default.
+You can switch the Mode on driving screen in realtime (touch monitoring face at bottom-left corner), no background is Default Mode.
+Light green background is Unsleep Mode. (no reboot required)
-   - E2E EYE Threshold: I'm not sure this factor is being used at code actually.
+   - E2E EYE Threshold: Experimental setting.
    - Normal EYE Threshold: set the value below threshold of your face recognition.
-   - Blink Threshold: I think this is important in the Driver Monitoring.
+   - Blink Threshold: For Driver Monitoring.
 Set the value below the threshold of your eyes blink recognition.
 Driver Monitoring camera shows the values of your face recognition, eyes and the other things.
-Preview 'Driver Camera' and then check the recognition value of your eye out and modify the value on Menu.
+Preview 'Driver Camera' and then check the recognition value of your eye blink to modify the value on menu.
    - Navigation Select: Mappy(for Korea), Waze(for Global)
-   - RUN Navigation on Boot: Run Navigation on Boot.
+   - RUN Navigation on Boot: Run your selected Mappy or Waze on boot.
 If it runs well, will go to background after few seconds.
-   - Display Date on Screen: shows the Device date
+   - Display Date on Screen: shows the device date
-   - Display Time on Screen: shows the Device time
+   - Display Time on Screen: shows the device time
-   - API Server: You can choose 3 servers, Retropilot, Comma, User's
+   - API Server: Choose driver log server, Retropilot, Comma, User's
-   - User's API: Set this when you use own
+   - User's API: Set User driver log server url.
    - Mapbox Style: Choose three styles of the Mapbox, Comma, OPKR(locallized in Korea), User's, if you want to your own, Edit the file with yours(/data/params/d/MapboxStyleCustom).
 Make your mapbox style at https://studio.mapbox.com/.
 If you publish the style you can use it.
-   - Use Auto Resume at Stop: at Standstill, use auto resume when leadcar is moving.
+   - Use Auto Resume at Stop: after standstill, op will auto resume when leadcar start moving.
-   - Use Cruise Button Spamming: SCC set speed is changed up and down automatically. should be turn this on to use many functions related to this.
+   - Use Cruise Button Spamming: SCC set speed is changed up and down automatically. turn on to use many functions related to auto speed control.
    - Cruise Start Mode: Set your custom Cruise mode when boot.
 There are 6 modes.
 OpenpilotStock/Dist+Curv/Dist/Curv/Oneway/CamSpeed only.
-OpenpilotStock is nothing to happen with button and not be changed with set speed.
+OpenpilotStock : Scc button will set scc speed, will work like stock button to set op.
 Dist+Curv is changed by distance to leadcar and curvature.
 Dist is distance only.
 Curv is curvature only.
 Oneway change camera offset to approach the edge of a road.
-CamSpeed is changing set speed only by value of camera sign(OSM, Mappy).
+CamSpeed is changing set speed only by value of speed sign (OSM, Mappy).
    - LaneChange Speed: minimum lane change speed
-   - LaneChange Delay: Nudge/Nudgeless(adjust delay time to run)
+   - LaneChange Delay: Nudge/Nudgeless (adjust delay time before lane change)
-   - LaneChange Time(km/h: value): How the lanechange fast, to aggressive, upper the value, in oppsite, lower
+   - LaneChange Time(km/h: value): How quick should lane change be completed, faster, increase the value, decrease for slower.
-   - LeftCurv Offset: if you are unsatisfactory of the drive at Left Curve Section, this can move your car to left or right side.(no reboot required)
+   - LeftCurv Offset: if you are not satisfy with Left Curve Section, this can move your car to left or right side.(no reboot required)
-   - RightCurv Offset: if you are unsatisfactory of the drive at Right Curve Section, this can move your car to left or right side.(no reboot required)
+   - RightCurv Offset: if you are not satisfy with Right Curve Section, this can move your car to left or right side.(no reboot required)
-   - Show BSM Status: Show sign when a car approaching from behind.
-Your car should have the function(BSM)
+   - Show BSM Status: Show when a car is in blindspot. need car BSM function.
    - Max Steering Angle: Default is 90.
-If you want more, change this up.
-Some car is not acceptable the vaule above 90.
+If you want more, increase this.
+Some car will not accept value above 90.
-   - Str Angle Adjust: When you car keep a straight road, If the value of steering angle is not 0.0, adjust this to be 0.0
+   - Str Angle Adjust: To keep car on a straight road, If the value of steering angle is not 0.0, adjust this to be 0.0
-   - Stop Steer Assist on Turn Signals: Openpilot doesn't steer your car at the situation of not process of lane change.
+   - Stop Steer Assist on Turn Signals: Openpilot doesn't steer your car when turn signal is active.
-   - Reset MaxSpeed Over CurrentSpeed: If your car speed upper than OP MaxSpeed, the OP MaxSpeed synchronize to your car speed.
+   - Reset MaxSpeed Over CurrentSpeed: Sync scc speed with car current speed, the OP MaxSpeed synchronize to your car speed.
-   - Enable OSM SpeedLimit: Use OSM SpeedLimit(reboot required)
+   - Enable OSM SpeedLimit: Use OSM SpeedLimit, active internet required. (reboot required).
    - Use Stock SafetyCAM Speed: Some cars have the signal in CAN message. not for all HKG cars.
-   - SpeedLimit Offset(% or +-): let speedlimt is 50, sometimes, you don't want to match exactly the scc set speed to the speedlimit 50. it can be up and down instead of original speedlimit.
+   - SpeedLimit Offset (% or +-): Use to set scc speed above or below the OSM or Stock can reported speed.
+This can be % or Speed amount + or -.
+This work with OSM and Stock Can Auto Speeedlimit function.
-   - SafetyCam SignType: You can select 2 options to show on the screen, circular type and retangular type of speedlimit sign.
+   - SafetyCam SignType: You can select 2 options to show on the screen, circular (EU) type and retangular (US) type of speedlimit sign.
    - SafetyCamDist Adj(%): Change the target distance if you are in the decel situation of safetycam.
    - Change Cruise Gap at Stop: Cruise Gap changed to 1 step for departure faster, it gets back to orignal Gap after few second.
    - VisionCurvDecel(ModelSpeed: CarSpeed): set speed is changed by Curvature of vision.
    - OSM CurvDecel(%): If OSM has the value of curv speed, up/down this value if you want to add/subtract.
    - Use Auto Engagement: When OP is in disengagement status, Auto engagement is enabled when your car is moving.
 Cruise Standby status is needed at least.
-   - Auto Engage Speed(km/h): Engagement is enabled at the speed.
+   - Auto Engage Speed(km/h): Auto Engagement is enabled at this speed.
    - Use Auto RES while Driving: SCC speed automatically set again when releasing SCC.(reboot required)
    - AutoRES Option: CruiseSet/MaxSpeedSet, MaxSpeedSet: Your OP MAX Speed set with RES Set speed.
 CruiseSet:only set to current set speed, not changed OP MAX Speed.
    - AutoRES Condition: RelBrake/OnGas, RelBrake: SCC speed set again when you release from brake pedal.
 OnGas: SCC speed set again when you step gas pedal.